EvaluationContext/daxlib-docs/_mydocs/contribute/fork-daxlib.md

 }
 ```

-> **manifest.daxlib Schema**
->
-> Refer to the [JSON schema](https://github.com/daxlib/daxlib/blob/main/schemas/manifest/1.0.0/manifest.1.0.0.schema.json) for the complete specification of available properties.
+Refer to the [JSON schema](https://github.com/daxlib/daxlib/blob/main/schemas/manifest/1.0.0/manifest.1.0.0.schema.json) for the complete specification of available properties.
 You can also refer to the example [DaxLib.Sample](https://daxlib.org/package/DaxLib.Sample/#code) package.

 ### lib/functions.tmdl